purveshmakode24/blog/_posts/2019-05-26-when-i-made-my-blog.md

     <circle id="donut" cx="148" cy="140" r="200" mask="url(#bigmask)" fill="#34495e"/>
 </svg>

-Well, when I started getting deep into backend technologies by creating medium-like blog platform for professional people and publishers (acts as a blog host), I kept getting an idea to make my own blog using this so called backend technology known as django.
+Well, when I started getting deep into backend technologies by creating medium-like blog platform for professional people and publishers (acts as a blog host), I kept getting an idea to make my own blog using this so called backend technology known as Django.

 (Update: Now I have shifted to jekyll a ruby and full markdown based blog with other features.)